otzhora/potator/README.md

-Small code clone detection package.
+Small code clone detection tool.
 It supports multiple Code Duplication Detectors and displays its results as a nice html.

-PIP package: coming soon...

 # Requirements